jongsoo1203/jongsoo1203/README.md

 <!-- 🔭 I’m currently working on [a](a_1) -->

-- 🌱 I’m currently learning **Machine Learning and Cybersecurityty**
+- 🌱 I’m currently learning **Internetworking and Machine Learning**

 <!-- - 👯 I’m looking to collaborate on [b](b_1) -->